 There are a few ways to avoid this constant shuffling:

-This is an annoying, yet still common, habit of call centers.
+This is an annoying, yet still common, habit of call centers that results in a broken customer journey.
 Either while the caller is on hold or at some point during the call, an agent or an automated recording tells the caller to head to the website for faster service.
 This is one of the largest mistakes a company can make.
 The caller called you for a reason.
-They probably already tried the website, have a unique question or simply prefer using the phone.
+They probably already tried the website, have a unique question, or simply prefer using the phone.
 The solution to this one is simple.
 Just don’t do it.
 You can mention that the website is an option, but never try to push a caller in that direction.

 If your callers have already entered information about themselves or told your agents information, do not make them repeat it.
-It shows that your system is inefficient and is just plain annoying.
+It shows that your system is inefficient.
 It also sacrifices efficiency and makes calls take longer than they should and longer than they need to.

-One way to avoid this is by investing in call center software that keeps track of your callers’ data.
+One way to avoid this is by investing in call center agent application that keeps all customer data within the agent’s reach.
 When you do, your agents won’t even need to ask much at all.
 All of the data about a caller will be available at their fingertips when the caller phones in.
 This way, the agents can focus on solving the issue at hand instead of trying to gather the information they need.
-It will also help them avoid mistakes, increase response time and make the process smoother for everyone involved.
+It will also help them avoid mistakes, increase response time, and make the process smoother for everyone involved.

-If you know that your agents are currently making some of these annoying call center mistakes, fear not!
+If you know that your agents are currently making some of these call center mistakes, there’s still time to act!
 Many of them are easy to fix and well worth the time it takes to do so.
-Creating and maintaining a more efficient and helpful call center structure will help your company’s reputation, revenue and retention rates.
-And at the end of the day, both your agents and your customers will be much happier… and nothing beats a happy workforce and satisfied customers!
+Creating and maintaining a more efficient and helpful call center structure will help your company’s reputation, revenue, and retention rates.
+And at the end of the day, both your agents and your customers will be much happier.
+Nothing beats a happy workforce and satisfied customers!